 A student MUST be enrolled at least half-time during fall and/or spring semesters to use FWS.
 Undergraduates considered half-time are enrolled 6 or more credit hours.
 Graduates considered half-time are enrolled 4 or more credit hours.

-If a Kent Campus student with a FWS award does not find an on-campus student job within the first two months after Fall semester classes begin, the FWS award for that school year may be canceled.
+If a Kent Campus student with a FWS award does not find an on-campus student job within the first six weeks after Fall semester classes begin, the FWS award for that school year may be canceled.